defjef1979/ethereum-workshop/README.md

 We will use Remix, an online IDE, to compile and deploy the contract.
 Go to https://remix.ethereum.org/.
-Close the tab called _ballot.sol_.
+Close the tab called _ballot\_test.sol_.
 Press on the plus image in the left top corner to add a new file.
 Call it _Faucet.sol_.
+Don't misspell the name!
 In the newly created tab copy paste the code from this file:
 [Faucet.sol](Faucet.sol).
 Click on _Start to compile_.
 If compilation succeeds you should see no errors and your faucet ready to deploy: